Blood donor's labour of love

 According to Ms Fedele, her parents, who were always thinking about the welfare of other people,

-donated blood on regularly when they were younger.
-She said that it was their example that inspired her to get involved herself.
+were younger.
+She said that it was their

 “I donated ‘whole blood’ for many years but switched over to donating blood platelets four years ago,” she said, explain- ing that in a normal blood donation a donor will donate a pint of their blood every two months.
 This blood is then used for patients who need blood after an acci- dent or operation.